 Companies handle more data than ever before.
 With that increase comes the issue of poor regulatory compliance.
 Along with security, compliance is crucial for every company.
-Content governance, or a set of guidelines around how content is created, managed, and published, is a must for organizations looking to scale.
+Content governance, are a set of guidelines around how content is hosted, created, managed, and published.
+Content governance is a must for organizations looking to scale and be compliant with local data privacy legislation.
 However, this requires robust workflow features and the ability to set roles and permissions for CMS users.

 Cloud CMSs are often compliant with international data handling rules and regulations such as ISO 20071, GDPR, and CCPA.
 It can manage and maintain your and your customer’s personal and financial data, compliant and protected.

 While growth is always good, it can break unprepared companies and become a double-edged sword.
 High traffic levels are welcome, but without a cloud CMS ready to scale, your infrastructure can suffer, bringing your site down with it.